The SCOTUS Cases Required for AP Government

 My school has a hybrid schedule.
 Two days a week the periods are 90 minutes long.
 I usually take that opportunity to start those longer classes with what I call a ‘whip around’ question.
 These questions are meant to let everyone share their thoughts and for me to get to know my students better.
 This week I asked my students ‘What is something that you are really into right now?’
 I got a wide assortment of answers (from new TV shows, to baking, to taking walks at night), including references to music.
 To my delight, in my 7th period class four students mentioned listening to the Grateful Dead.
 This was an amazing surprise, though it makes sense in the wake of Bobby Weir’s recent passing.
 It goes without saying that I was stoked to be able to talk about my love of the Dead for a few minutes.
 Students even asked if I’d shared some Dead tunes in Google Classroom.
 (Mission accepted!)

-Another thing that recently happened at my school happened today.
+Another cool thing happened at my school today.
 One of my former students, who is now a senior, organized a walkout and short march from our school to the district office.
 The whole thing lasted about an hour, but about 400 students participated.
 Needless to say, it is encouraging to see young people engage politically within the growing authoritarian environment we are all experiencing in the United States.

 A Connection with the Past